 Here’s how you can help foster creativity in children through fun and meaningful art activities.

 Children need to feel safe to express themselves freely.
-Set up a simple art corner at home or enroll them in a relaxed, welcoming art class.
+Set up a simple art corner at home or enroll them in a relaxed, welcoming art workshop.
 Make sure they know there are no “wrong” ideas or mistakes in art—only new ways to see and do things.

 Encourage them by saying things like: